Nor did I deem your decrees so strong

 In the shade of this Alder tree

-I’d gladly lie for all eternity,
+I’d gladly lie in quiet obscurity,

 But in collaboration